RESOURCE PROTECTION GROUP

 - Financial sponsorship for our events and activities.

 - Match-funding contributions for works to improve habitats and protect water quality.

-Our recent volunteer day on 8th October provides an example of what we can achieve by working with businesses.
-Over 200 people came together to remove weed growth and fallen trees from in and around the Stamford Mill Stream.
+An impressive example of what we can achieve by working with businesses was the volunteer day where 200 people worked to remove weed growth and fallen trees from the Stamford Mill Stream.
 Cummins Generator Technologies generously supplied food, drink, medical facilities, Portaloos, equipment and volunteers.
 Other volunteers included students from New College Stamford and members of staff from the engineering consultancy firm Royal Haskoning DHV.

 Septic Tank Action Plan

 LOOKING AFTER SEPTIC TANKS: HELPING TO IMPROVE OUR RIVERS

 The Welland Valley Partnership is working to improve water quality in the River Welland and all its tributaries.
 We are tackling different types of pollution (e.g. phosphate, sediment and pesticides) from many sources (including households, businesses, farmland and highways).